pietroppeter/rc23winter1/karpathy/readme.md

   - vs python: showing a walrus like operator we get for free
 - vs python: up to now the most odd thing we have notation wise is oberon's `*` operator for exporting (instead of pub keyboard or everything public and underscore means private convention as in python)

+inspiration: I should have a `nb` command from nimib that when it is run against a nim file it decorates it with outputs (if I add also a shortcut from editor it would make a pretty nice DX)